workflowr/wio/README.md

 devtools::install(dependencies = FALSE, upgrade = FALSE)
 ```

-Note: ghapps doesn't have a tag yet, so I haven't created a conda binary for it yet.
+Note: ghapps doesn't currently have a tag, so I haven't created a conda binary
+for it yet.